ostercloud/12345-aws-12345-martians-prod/README.md

 ```
 You will need to set the `aws_region` to the region where you want to deploy resources, and set the `account_ids` to the account number for the AWS account you will be using. this is a list of ID's and can be set to more than one.
 This is a security feature that makes sure you dont accidentally apply the wrong terraform config to the wrong account.

-Optionally you can create a new override file so that you dont have to edit any of the original file.
-Just create a file that end in `_override.tf` and terraform will use the variables and any other configs you set in there.
-More info here: https://www.terraform.io/docs/configuration/override.html

 ## Configuring Remote State
 Prior to working with this repo, I would suggest getting familiar with terraform Remote states if you are note already.
 More information on them can be found here: [Remote States](./pre-work/01-Remote-States.md)

-This repo also configures a remote backedn for state storage in S3.
+This repo also configures a remote backend for state storage in S3.
 You will need to perform the following steps before preforming a the `terraform init` command.

 Create an s3 bucket using the bucket name configured in the terraform config block found in the main.tf:
 ```